A man carrying a basket on his back stands in front of a forest and waves to a group.

 Approach

-The project operates in three areas:
+The project works in three priority areas:

 Additional information